OlinDSA2025/olindsa2025.github.io/in_class/day07.md

 ## Directed-Acyclic Graphs

 Starting off, let's revisit a problem that most of you didn't get to from last class.
-This is the problem of determining of a given directed graph is acyclic.
+This is the problem of determining if a given directed graph is acyclic.
 To motivate this, let's consider the following graph.

 ```mermaid!
 graph LR